rehierl/abstract-properties/13-x-document-trees/13-5-document-order/2-0-tag-soup-no-doctree.md

    |-ce(n)-|-iss(n)-----------|-empty-|
 ```

-Recall that each scope ends with the last subsequent leaf `l` of the node's
+Recall that each scope ends with some last subsequent leaf `l`, a descendant
-last child `lc`, if it exists.
-And since `l` is a leaf, the inner subset of
+of the node's last child `lc`, if it exists.
+And since `l` is a leaf, the
-that leaf is empty, which is why there is no further tag in between the tags
+inner subset of that leaf is empty, which is why there is no further tag in
-of `l`.
+between the pair of tags of `l`.

-Note that, as a matter of simplification, a pair of tags which is such that
+Note that, as a matter of simplification, the pair of tags of any leaf, which
-its start tag is next presequent to its matching end tag (i.e. `<l></l>`) may
+is such that its start tag is next presequent to its matching end tag (i.e.
-be merged into a self-closing start-tag (i.e. `<l/>`).
+`<l></l>`), may be merged to a self-closing tag (i.e. `<l/>`).

 ```
 .. <n> <fc> .. </fc> .. <lc> .. <l></l> </lc> </n> ..